adriengoldszal/Sub-event-detection-in-twitter-streams/README.md

 # INF554 Team Petit Pois

-INF554 Machine and Deep Learning Data Challenge
+INF554 Machine and Deep Learning Data Challenge : Sub-event detection in twitter streams.

-The training and evaluation data should be placed in
 # Installation Instructions

 1) Download and unzip the challenge_data folder from kaggle at the root, so it creates a `challenge_data` folder with the necessary train and test tweets, we should then have directories like this : `/challenge_data/train_tweets` and `challenge_data/eval_tweets`.